Sidnioulz/storybook-addon-tag-badges/README.md

 ### Display Logic

-By default, all tags are always displayed on the toolbar, but they're only displayed for component entries in the sidebar.
+By default, all tags are always displayed on the toolbar, but they're only displayed in the sidebar for component entries, and for docs or story entries that appear at the top-level.
+They are not displayed in docs or story entries inside a component or group entry.

 Besides, the addon is limited to one badge per entry in the sidebar.
 Badges placed first in the configuration will be displayed in priority.
 For example, the `new` badge will be displayed before the `code-only` badge.